hamidds/Stocks-Price-Predictor/README.md

 # Stocks-Price-Predictor
-A simple stock predictor with LSTM implementation.
+A simple stocks price predictor with LSTM implementation.